Affine Deligne-Lusztig varieties associated to additive affine Weyl group elements

 The main point of this result for our purposes is to say that we cannot be stuck in a situation in which both $w$ is not elliptic and the only cases of Proposition \ref{T:swsprop} that apply are (2a) or (3a).

 \end{subsection}

 \end{section}

-\begin{section}{Exceptional Coxeter Elements} Recall that in the statement of the main theorem, we impose the condition that $x\in \widetilde{W}$ be of Reuman type; \textit{i.e.}, that the finite part of $x$ has full support.
-One final obstruction to proving Theorem \ref{T:main} using an inductive argument would thus be if Proposition \ref{T:swsprop} never yielded a replacement element of Reuman type.
-As we shall argue later, it is clear in Cases (1), (2a), and (3a) of Proposition \ref{T:swsprop} that the replacement element $x'$ is again of Reuman type.
-By contrast, in Cases (2b) and (3b), the element $x'$ may or may not be of Reuman type.
-Our final goal is thus to analyze the elements $x$ such that we are both forced apply either Case (2b) or (3b) of Proposition \ref{T:swsprop}, and for which the resulting element $x'$ is never of Reuman type.
+\begin{section}{Exceptional Coxeter Elements} Recall that in the statement of the main theorem, we impose the condition that $x\in \widetilde{W}$ be full; \textit{i.e.}, that the finite part of $x$ has full support.
+One final obstruction to proving Theorem \ref{T:main} using an inductive argument would thus be if Proposition \ref{T:swsprop} never yielded a replacement element which was also full.
+As we shall argue in the proof of Proposition \ref{T:induction}, it is clear in Cases (1), (2a), and (3a) of Proposition \ref{T:swsprop} that the replacement element $x'$ is again full.
+By contrast, in Cases (2b) and (3b), the element $x'$ may or may not be full.
+Our final goal is thus to analyze the elements $x$ such that we are both forced apply either Case (2b) or (3b) of Proposition \ref{T:swsprop}, and for which the resulting element $x'$ is never full.

-\begin{subsection}{The Reuman type condition} The goal of this section will be to understand the finite Weyl group elements that can arise in the situation in which we must apply either Case (2b) or (3b) of Proposition \ref{T:swsprop}, but for which $sx$ or $xs$, respectively, is not of Reuman type.
-Coxeter elements of a certain form will arise naturally in this context, and we thus introduce the following definition for ease of reference.